 Sewing Features Of The Brother SE625

-While you can program the machine to automatically cut the upper and bobbin threads, this can be done manually as well with the touch of a button.
+While you can program the machine to cut the upper and bobbin threads automatically, this can be done manually with the touch of a button.

 Touch LCD Display

 A 3.2″ colored LCD display on the front of the Brother SE625 adds considerable versatility to this embroidery machine.
 This is where stitch selection or embroidery design selection happens.

 When selecting your utility or decorative stitch, the machine allows you to alter the length or width and displays a preview of what the final product will look like.